Dlackware/dlackware/README.md

   `compile-order` files, text files with a list of packages in the order these should be built.
 Dlackware doesn't look into the directory structure to find the packages; only the packages mentioned in `compile-order`s are built.
+- `gnomeVersion` is the Gnome version to work with.

 ## Running the tests